About

 - Contact

-- Isidora Grubački (projekti@inz.si)
+- Jovana Papović (projekti@inz.si)

-- The 2025/2026 call is now closed
+- The call for application for 2026/2027 is now open

 How to apply?